As an AllTrails member, you can create your own custom maps using either a desktop or laptop computer with our free map creation tool.

 - To switch between routing and drawing modes, you can use the control key on your keyboard

-- If you make a mistake simply click the Undo button in the lower left corner of the screen
+- If you make a mistake simply click the Undo arrow in the lower left corner of the screen

-- You can click the Redo button to reapply your last action if you change your mind
+- You can click the Redo arrow to reapply your last action if you change your mind

 Please note that you can only select one activity at a time for routing.
 You can switch your activity (for instance from mountain biking to hiking) but it will not update or re-route the existing drawn route.
 In order to start routing in your new activity you will need to click directly on the map after you've updated your activity.